-2018 Trend Colors Include Rainbow, So My Little Pony Should Be Your Festival Style Muse
+2018's Biggest Festival Trend Is Rainbow, So My Little Pony Should Be Your Style Muse

 Each season, new silhouettes, textiles, accessories, and styles take over as the trends du jour.
 And while there’s usually one hue in particular — like powder blue or millennial pink — that reigns supreme, this spring, it’s all about the full spectrum.
 2018 trend colors include rainbow, aka every glorious hue on earth, so get ready to have your brightest spring — and festival season — yet.